Watrick117/Conway_ePaper/README.md

 ### Installation: via ssh over wifi

-1. Starting with a fresh install of Raspbian Lite OS
+1. Start with a fresh install of Raspbian Lite OS

 2. Clone the repo
-   Download the code from this git hub repo
+   *Download the code from this git hub repo
    ```sh
    git clone https://github.com/Watrick117/Conway_ePaper.git
    ```